bond-tech/bond-external-accounts-example/README.md

 Contact aditya@bond.tech for any questions.

 Please refer to the docs (https://docs.bond.tech/docs/link-external-accounts) for more details.
+Also check the web browser console log for other details about the linking process.

 # Discussion